WLVO (FM)

 WLVO (95.5 FM) is a radio station broadcasting a contemporary Christian music format as an affiliate of the K-Love network.
-Licensed to serve Providence, Rhode Island, United States, it serves the Providence metropolitan area, as well as Boston’s southern suburbs.
+Licensed to serve Providence, Rhode Island, United States, it serves Rhode Island and Southeastern Massachusetts.
 It first began broadcasting in 1955 under the call sign WPFM, and from 1966 until 2017 operated under the ownership of Brown Broadcasting Service (a non-profit organization run by Brown University students but independent of the university) as alternative rock radio station WBRU (now an Internet radio station).
 The station is currently owned by the Educational Media Foundation.

 History

 WJAR-FM (1948–1953)

 The first occupant of 95.5 FM in Providence was WJAR-FM, owned by The Outlet Company along with WJAR (920 AM, now WHJJ) and starting in 1949, longtime NBC affiliate WJAR-TV (then on channel 11, now on channel 10).
-WJAR-FM signed on in May 1948 as a full-time simulcast of the AM station; its transmitter location in Rehoboth, Massachusetts was shared with WJAR-TV, which went on the air the following year.
+WJAR-FM signed on in May 1948 as a full-time simulcast of the AM station; its transmitter location in Rehoboth, Massachusetts, was shared with WJAR-TV, which went on the air the following year.
 The Federal Communications Commission (FCC) cancelled the WJAR-FM license at Outlet's request on January 19, 1953.